 The Regulations require that all private water supplies meet regulatory standards to ensure the water is safe and sufficient at all times.
 Local Authorities in England and Wales are responsible for regulating the quality of private water supplies where the water is consumed for domestic purposes, or as part of a commercial or public activity.
 Local Authorities have duties and powers to ensure that these supplies remain wholesome and sufficient for these purposes.
 Further details about private water supplies regulations in England and Wales, and what they could mean to you can be found on these pages.
 Your local authority may also have information on their website, including the charging arrangements they have in place for recovering the costs of the activities they are required to undertake as part of their regulatory duties.

 The quality of your supply will vary depending on where the water originates, the efficiency, or absence of treatment, and how well the supply infrastructure (such as the source, tanks or pipework) is being managed and maintained.
-The management of a supply should ensure the water is compliant with the Regulations and safe to drink at all times.
-However the relevant person(s) of the supply should inform you if the quality of the water deteriorates, and/or is likely to become insufficient, and provide suitable advice and/or provide you with an alternative wholesome source of water in a suitably timely manner..
+The management of a supply should ensure that the quality of the water is compliant with the Regulatory standards and is safe to consume at all times.
+However any person exercising control over the supply should inform you if the quality of the water deteriorates, and/or is likely to become insufficient, and provide suitable advice and/or provide you with an alternative wholesome source of water in a suitably timely manner..

 Regulation 8 Supplies

-Page modified: 10 July 2018
+Page modified: 10 June 2019